jiminhsieh/jekyll-clean-dark/_posts/2017-09-26-Reading-List-for-Java-Developer.md

 share: true
 ---

-Although I am not finish all of books.
-But those books or materials are I think worth to read.
+Although I do not finish all of books or materials, but those are I think worth to read.
+I also suggest you should read any talks, books, or essays that are came from Joshua Bloch.

 * Books
     * [Effective Java, 2nd](https://www.amazon.com/Effective-Java-2nd-Joshua-Bloch/dp/0321356683/) by Joshua Bloch